ljacob23/a02/README.md

-# a02 NPM and CSS frameworks
+# a02 Time to manage the packages

-In this assignment, you will practice using npm package management and also download, install and use a CSS framework (either Bootstrap or Bulma).
+In this assignment, you will practice using NPM ackage management and also download, install and use a CSS framework (either Bootstrap or Bulma).